kajott/adventofcode/2018/11/README.md

 ## Solution Notes

 This is one of the "hah, your naive solution won't scale for part 2" puzzles.
-Indeed, my first approach runs almost 10 minutes in total, though the correct result is already produced after little more than 2 seconds -- but what if a there's a better result at a larger summation size?.
+Indeed, my first approach runs almost 10 minutes in total, though the correct result is already produced after little more than 2 seconds -- but what if a there's a better result at a larger summation size?
 (It's unlikely, as the overall matrix has a small negative bias, favoring smaller summations, but you can't be sure.)

 The first optimization step is to pre-compute a matrix with NxN sub-square sums for each size and then finding the maximum.
 This already reduced the computation time to 3% of the initial approach for me.
 But the pre-computation itself was still implemented in a naive manner, so I optimized this again and got down to less than five seconds for the full solution in Python.